alanarvelo/DHackathon/README.md

   - Add Loading Container
   - specific event configuration for each type of event to display its returned values
   - make the contracts upgradeable
+  - Make factory contract (and DHackathon ones) Mortal and/or Autodeprecation

 To Publish:
   - UML of process, stages, actors and functions